The Hildesheimer Lecture 2018

-Prof. Steinberg is the author of The Encyclopedia of Jewish Medical Ethics for which he was awarded the Israel Prize in 1999.
+Professor Dr. Steinberg is the author of The Encyclopedia of Jewish Medical Ethics for which he was awarded the Israel Prize in 1999.

-Prof. Steinberg and his wife, Lynne, live in Jerusalem.
+Professor Dr. Steinberg and his wife, Lynne, live in Jerusalem.
 They have three married children and thirteen grandchildren.

 Ethical issues in modern medicine are of great concern and interest to all physicians and health-care providers throughout the world, as well as to the public at large.
 Jewish scholars and ethicists have discussed medical ethics throughout Jewish history.

 This is a clinical reference which focuses on the neurological complications that accompany many systemic disorders in paediatric patients.
 It should give neurologists, paediatricians, and paediatric subspecialists the help they often need in recognizing, understanding, and managing such problems as ataxia related to chicken pox, leg pain related to diabetes mellitus, or severe headache related to systemic lupus erythematosus.
 The book lists the more common neurological complications of nutritional deficiencies, bacterial and viral infections, and rheumatic, gastrointestinial, hepatobiliary, renal, cardiac, and endocrine diseases.
 Discussions on the neurological complications of each disease cover pathophysiology, neuropathology, clinical manifestations, and treatment.